Wednesday, 6 November 2024

 Brown Songlark - female

-It didn't felt that long until Phil exclaimed that he found a Plains Wandere!
+It wasn't that long before Phil exclaimed that he found us a Plains Wandere!
 A male!
 We had fantastic view of this unique looking bird.
 This small quail like bird was previously mis-placed with the Buttonquails, it in fact have no true relations with them at all, a clue given by its extra hind toe!
 It is now the sole member of the family Pedionomidae.
 The male gave incredible views and we left it alone soon enough.

 Plains Wanderer - male